darryncampbell/DataWedge-GettingStarted-Samples/README.md

 }
 ```

-All samples use a very similar strings.xml:
+All samples use a very similar strings.xml, with only the intent filter changing from sample to sample:

 ```xml
 <resources>